objektivapp/base_expo_rn_repo/README.md

 # Extra

-- Please type below command to install node module: npm install
+- Please type this command to install node module: npm install

-- If expo is not setup in your system, please type below command: npm install -g expo-cli
+- If expo is not setup in your system, please type this command: npm install -g expo-cli

-- To run this app use below command: expo start
+- To run this app use this command: expo start

 - If you face any other dependency issue, please have a look at dependencies used in this project.